nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ![images](images/EditCommandSequenceDiagram.png)
 <div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `EditCommandParser`
 should not exceed the destroy marker X. This is a known limitation of PlantUML.</div>

-#### Design considerations:

-**Aspect: User command to use in deleting marked applicants:**

-* **Alternative 1 (current choice):** Separate command for deleting marked applicants
-    * Pros: Command has single responsibility of deleting marked applicants based.
-    * Pros: Easy to use for user, does not take any additional input.
-    * Cons: User might be confused between `delete` command for general deletion and `delete_marked` command.

-* **Alternative 2:** Part of `delete` command functionality
-    * Pros: Intuitive for user to use `delete` command for all deletion purposes
-    * Cons: Breaks the single responsibility principle as deleting marked applicants does not delete applicants at specific indices like the rest of the `delete` command, but rather a certain group of applicants at once.

 ### Delete feature